Skip to content

 Artistic Picture during the Night

-After turning the room into a dancefloor, I touched the newly married couple outside for more stage pictures.
-I first used the lightning coming from the Deer Creek Speedway Campground.
+After turning the room into a dancefloor, I took the newly married couple outside for more staged pictures.

+I first used the lighting coming from the Deer Creek Speedway Campground.
 After that, I set up another image, using a far-away thunder as my background!
-And finally, we had fun with sparklers and mosquitos.
+And finally, we had fun with sparklers and mosquitoes.

 Pros and cons of hosting your wedding at the Four Daughters Vineyard

-• Close to Rochester from the HWY
+• Close to Rochester from the highway

 • 6-acre vineyard

-• Oaktree, clean lawn with a century-old oak tree
+• Oak tree, clean lawn with a century-old oak tree

 • Cornfield, red barn (that offer other options for pictures)